Tutorial

 asyncio.run(main())

 First, we create the container.
-A container is created via the mango.create_container coroutine which requires at least the address of the container as a parameter.
+A tcp container is created via the mango.create_tcp_container() function which requires at least the address of the container as a parameter.
+The address consists of the host (IP) and a port number (usually, you can choose an arbitrary number).
+Other container types available by using mango.create_mqtt_container() and mango.create_ec_container().
+For this tutorial, we will cover the tcp container.

 # agents always live inside a container